Jeremy specialises in chemical and process engineering inventions.

 Prior to joining AJ Park, Jeremy worked at Gill Jennings & Every LLP in London.
 He has also worked for another New Zealand intellectual property (IP) law firm.

 Jeremy was named in in the IAM Strategy 300 2019 as a world-leading IP strategist.
 This unique guide is an annual publication listing individuals that have shown to possess world-class skills in the development and roll-out of strategies that maximise the value of patents, copyright, trade marks and other IP rights.
 Only those nominated multiple times by different parties as outstanding IP strategists are listed in the IAM Strategy 300.
 Those who appear on the list, which is limited to 300 individuals worldwide, are regarded as ‘best in class'.
+Jeremy was selected by his peers for inclusion in the 2023 Best Lawyers in New Zealand™ in the field of IP law.

 - BE (Hons) (Chem), University of Canterbury (2001)